Bark Scorpions: Here’s your guide to the Arizona Bark Scorpion

 The Arizona Bark Scorpion, also known as centruroides sculpturatus, is species of scorpion native to the Sonoran Desert.
 Bark scorpions are small in size and light brown in color, and reside in arid and semi-arid regions.

-If you’re a resident of Phoenix, Arizona, it’s important to understand the Arizona Bark Scorpion and what you’re up against as a homeowner.
+If you’re a resident of Phoenix, Arizona, it’s important to understand the Arizona Bark Scorpion and how to protect your home.